ajpgarner/moment/README.md

-# NPA Toolkit
+# Moment
 (c) 2022 Austrian Academy of Sciences

 Author: Andrew J. P. Garner

-NPATK is a set of tools designed to aid in the generation and manipulation of operator matrices, for use in the context of convex optimisation problems.
+Moment a set of tools designed to aid in the generation and manipulation of operator matrices, for use in the context of convex optimisation problems.
 In particular, it aids in the generation of hierarchies of moment matrices and localizing matrices, such as arise in the NPA [1] and PNA [2] hierarchies.

 ### Usage

-A typical program using NPATK should first define a `Scenario` object, describing the number of distinct parties, the measurements per parties, and the number of outcomes per measurement.
+A typical program using Moment should first define a `Scenario` object, describing the number of distinct parties, the measurements per parties, and the number of outcomes per measurement.
 For example, a CHSH Scenario would define two parties, with two measurements per party, each with two outcomes.